-- 4. Seroma.
-This is a collection of fluid under the wound that may develop postoperatively.
-Approximately 80% of people having an axillary lymph node clearance will develop a seroma which may need to be drained using a needle and a syringe.
-This is a very simple procedure that can be done by a member of the breast team in the Outpatients Department. - 5.
-Haematoma.
-Occasionally after an operation a haematoma (collection of blood) may develop.
-This may require an operation to remove it and stop any bleeding vessels. - 6.
-Minor skin burn.
-Due to heat conduction used to stop bleeding during surgery. - Most people will not experience any serious complications from their surgery.
-The risks increase for elderly people, those who are overweight and people who already have heart, lung or other medical conditions such as diabetes or kidney failure.
-As with all surgery, there is a 1:250,000 risk that you may die. - You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of surgery every day.
+- > Swelling, usually settles over a few months. - ➤ Seroma, this is a collection of fluid under the wound that may develop postoperatively.
+A seroma may need to be drained using a needle and a syringe.
+This is a very simple procedure that can be done by a member of the breast team in the Outpatients Department. - Occasionally after an operation a haematoma (collection of blood) may develop.
+This may require an operation to remove it and stop any bleeding vessels. - ➤ Minor skin burn.
+Due to heat conduction used to stop bleeding during surgery. - ➤ The appearance and shape of your breast will be altered, depending on the volume of tissue that needs to be removed and your original breast size. - ➤ It is not uncommon to have altered sensation in the skin of your breast after surgical treatment.
+This is sometimes a nuisance but is not harmful and usually improves with time. - ➤ There is a chance that you will require further surgery if the margin of normal tissue around the cancer or DCIS is not adequate when looked at in the laboratory under a microscope.
+This will be discussed with you at your follow up clinic visit. - Most people will not experience any serious complications from their surgery.
+The risks increase for elderly people, those who are overweight and people who already

+- have heart, lung or other medical conditions such as diabetes or kidney failure.
+As with all surgery, there is a risk that you may die. - You will be cared for by a skilled team of doctors, nurses and other healthcare workers who are involved in this type of surgery every day.
 If problems arise, we will be able to assess them and deal with them appropriately.